MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

         ```

 2. ```def test_private_test_cases_successful()```
-Tests whether the app correctly accepts a correct code and correctly returns the score of the passed test cases
+Tests whether the app correctly accepts a correct programming code submitted by the student/client and correctly returns the score of the passed private test cases.

     - Passed Inputs:
         -